Michael Marrone (soccer): Adelaide United (2014–2021)

-Sturt Lions (2021–Present)
+Sturt Lions (since 2021)

-On 3 August 2021, it was announced that Marrone had left Adelaide United after 7 years.
-On the same day he was unveiled as a Sturt Lions player.
-Joining the NPL SA side as a mid-season signing.
-Taking the number 2 shirt upon his arrival.
+Joining the NPL SA side as a mid-season signing, Marrone took the number 2 shirt upon his arrival.
 Making his debut on the following weekend, the 7 August 2021, against Adelaide Croatia Raiders.
 In the 7th minute of his debut he scored with a long-range shot en route to a 4–1 victory.

 Michael scored his second goal for Sturt in Round 5 of the 2022 NPLSA season, against Adelaide Olympic FC.
-Capping off a remarkable turnaround in the second half, from 3-0 down the Lions came back to win 4-3, with Marrone scoring a wonder goal in the 90th minute to wrap up all three points.
+Capping off a remarkable turnaround in the second half, from 3-0 down the Lions came back to win 4–3, with Marrone scoring a wonder goal in the 90th minute to wrap up all three points.

 International career

 He received his first call-up for the full national team by coach Pim Verbeek in preparation for the match against Indonesia in Brisbane on 3 March 2010.

-On 21 February 2012 he was selected to play against Saudi Arabia national football team in a World Cup qualification match.
+On 29 February 2012 he was selected to be on the bench once again against Saudi Arabia national football team in a World Cup qualification match.

+In December 2012, he was on the bench for 3 games against Hong Kong, North Korea and Chinese Taipei in the East Asian Football Championship, and then made his first and only Socceroos appearance against Guam, which he also scored in a 9-0 thrashing.